fffonion/lua-resty-shdict-server/README.md

 Description
 ===========

-This is a tool to provide a `redis-cli`-like interface to debug [ngx.shared.DICT](https://github.com/openresty/lua-nginx-module#ngxshareddict) API.
+This is a library that provides a HTTP and a Redis protocol compatible interface to debug [ngx.shared.DICT](https://github.com/openresty/lua-nginx-module#ngxshareddict) API.

 It can also be used as a mocking Redis server (WIP).